Dichomeris heriguronis

-The black-edged dichomeris or black-edged carbatina (Dichomeris heriguronis) is a moth of the family Gelechiidae.
+Dichomeris heriguronis, the black-edged dichomeris or black-edged carbatina, is a moth of the family Gelechiidae.
 It is found in the north-eastern United States, Korea, Japan, China, Taiwan and India.
 It has also been recorded in the Netherlands, where it is an exotic species.

 The length of the forewings is 7.5-8.5 mm.

 The larvae feed on Prunus species in Korea.